 Term (1993-2001) Vice President Al Gore (1993-2001)

 Attorney, Arkansas Governor, and 42nd U.S. President, he presided over the continuation of economic expansion and a budget surplus in his second term.
 He was impeached for perjury and obstruction of justice in connection with a scandal involving a White House intern but was subsequently acquitted.
-He left office with the highest end-of-office approval rating of any U.S. president since World War II.
+He left office with any U.S. president’s highest end-of-office approval rating since World War II.

 George W. Bush (1946-Present)

 The son of George H.W.
 Bush, an oil businessman, Texas Governor, and 43rd U.S. President.
 During his first year in office, September 11, 2001, terrorist attacks occurred, and Bush declared a global War on Terrorism, leading to Afghanistan’s invasions in 2001 and Iraq in 2003.
 His domestic policies on the economy, healthcare, education, and social security reform got him re-elected in 2004.
 President Bush leads a significant push for U.S. funds to purchase medicine for millions in Africa suffering from AIDS, a deadly health condition, which has been largely successful.
 His second term was marred with criticism as the nation entered “The Great Recession,” the worst economic downturn since the Great Depression.

 Attorney, U.S. Senator, and 44th U.S. President, he is the first African American to hold office.
 One of President Obama’s key achievements was passing the Affordable Health Care Act through Congress, which dramatically overhauled the healthcare system in the United States.
 He also oversaw the capture and killing of Osama Bin Laden, mastermind of the September 11, 2001 attack that started America’s Global War on Terrorism.

 Donald J. Trump (June 14, 1946 – Present)

 Term (2017 – 2021) Vice President Mike Pence (2017 – 2021)